syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify single group or multiple groups and its contents to each tab in the ribbon control.
+Specifies single group or multiple groups and its contents to each tab in the ribbon control.